-- Install IBM Spectrum Protect Snapshot on the production server.
+1. Install IBM Spectrum Protect Snapshot on the production server.
 During the installation, the product is installed to a global installation directory.

-The production server is the server where the application to be protected by IBM Spectrum Protect Snapshot is located. - 2.
-Activate the installation for every database instance you want to protect with IBM Spectrum Protect Snapshot. - During the activation, all the necessary files are copied from the installation directory, to the database instance installation directory. - 3.
-Configure IBM Spectrum Protect Snapshot by using a dedicated configuration script for the application that you want to protect, and optionally install and configure the product on a backup or clone server. - If Open Secure Shell (OpenSSH) is configured between the production and the backup or clone servers, IBM Spectrum Protect Snapshot can be activated and configured on the backup or clone server by using the dedicated configuration script from the production server.
-Otherwise, a separate installation is required. - 4.
-If backup and clone servers are not automatically activated and configured by the setup script, set up IBM Spectrum Protect Snapshot on the required servers.
+The production server is the server where the application to be protected by IBM Spectrum Protect Snapshot is located.

+2. Activate the installation for every database instance you want to protect with IBM Spectrum Protect Snapshot.

+During the activation, all the necessary files are copied from the installation directory, to the database instance installation directory.

+3. Launch the Configuration Wizard to configure IBM Spectrum Protect Snapshot with the ./setup\ora.sh command.

+You can also proceed to install and configure the product on a backup or clone server.

+If Open Secure Shell (OpenSSH) is configured between the production and the backup or clone servers, IBM Spectrum Protect Snapshot can be activated and configured on the backup or clone server by using the Configuration Wizard from the production server.
+Otherwise, a separate installation is required.

+4. If backup and clone servers are not automatically activated and configured, run the Configuration Wizard to configure IBM Spectrum Protect Snapshot for Oracle on all required servers .
 Backup servers or clone servers are auxiliary hosts that are required by IBM Spectrum Protect Snapshot to mount backup images and clone databases.
-A backup server also is required to offload backups to an IBM Spectrum Protect server.
+A backup server is also required to offload backups to an IBM Spectrum Protect server.